-If you fancy the idea of live TV, you can bump up to that plan for $39.99 per month, or $43.99 per month if you want the (mostly) "no commercials" option for on-demand content.
-You can also add an enhanced DVR service for $14.99 per month or unlimited in-house screens (plus three on-the-go screens) for $14.99/month, or $20 for both add-on perks.
+If you fancy the idea of live TV, you can add on over 60 TV channels for a total $44.99 per month.
+You can also add an enhanced DVR service for $14.99 per month or unlimited in-house screens (plus three on-the-go screens) for $9.99/month.

 This review only covers the base Hulu experience, but live TV is an option that might appeal to cord-cutters who still crave live programming.

 Additionally, you can add content from premium channels to any Hulu plan.
 HBO is available for $14.99/month, while Showtime is $10.99/month and Cinemax is $9.99/month.
 When Disney Plus launches in November, you'll also be able to get a joint bundle with Hulu and ESPN+ for a highly affordable $12.99.

 If you're reading this article, then there's a very good chance that you have a way to watch Hulu.

 The service is accessible on a wide number of devices and platforms, including via the web, as through apps on iOS, Android, and Amazon phones/tablets.
 It's available via Roku boxes like the Roku Streaming Stick and Roku Ultra, Apple TV, Chromecast, TiVo boxes, and smart TVs from makers like Samsung, Sony, and Vizio.